mondaycom/apps-sdk/README.md

 - This is the way to count operations around your project.
 - Has 3 pre-defined periods
-  - `DAILY` - the counter will be reset every day (base on GMT time zone)
+  - `DAILY` - the counter will be reset every day (universal time)
-  - `MONTHLY` - the counter will be reset every month (base on GMT time zone).
+  - `MONTHLY` - the counter will be reset every month (universal time).
-  - `YEARLY` -  the counter will be reset every year (base on GMT time zone).
+  - `YEARLY` -  the counter will be reset every year (universal time).
 - You can increase the counter any positive number.
-By default it increases by 1.
+By default, it increases by 1.
 - We support different counter kinds, with a default counter that does not have any kind and is meant to simply count the usage of your workflow / app.
 If you want to count multiple types of operations e.g. for DOC scanning and for IMAGE scanning you can supply the optional `kind` property.

 #### initialize